Chicken Feet Problems with Implementable Solutions

 This chicken feet problem involves a tiny parasite that burrows under the shanks and feet.
 It raises the scales with its debris until deformation occurs.

 The mites travel along the roost, eventually affecting each bird.
 You can start controlling this foot issue by brushing the perches monthly with two parts linseed oil and one-part kerosene.

 Some poultry keepers like to use a drug called Ivermectin.
 The mites eventually develop resistance to it, so you’d need to find another solution anyway.

 You can also smother the mites in linseed oil or petroleum jelly.
-Others have used parafin oil or coconut oil.
-These are excellent methods which are also more cost effective.
-Apply the chosen product daily until the the scaly areas are gone and the legs are smooth again.
+Others have used paraffin oil or coconut oil.
+These are excellent methods that are also more cost-effective.
+Apply the chosen product daily until the scaly areas are gone and the legs are smooth again.

 Problem #2: Bumblefoot

 Chicken feet problems like bumblefoot can cause the bird to go lame surprisingly fast.
 It forms from a bacterial infection in the footpad, especially within the more substantial breeds.